sjchae1207/sjchae1207.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a graduate student in the Department of Mathematical Sciences at the Korea Advanced Institute of Science and Technology (KAIST).
+My research interest lies in analyzing biological systems by mathematical tools.

-I am interested in mathematical modeling of circadian clocks, immunotherapy, and causality detection in biological systems.
+My research topics are mathematical modeling of circadian clocks, analyzing intracellular diffusion of proteins, optimizing immunotherapy, and causality detection in biological systems.

-My supervisor is Jae Kyoung Kim in KAIST and IBS Biomedical Mathematics group.
+My supervisor is [Jae Kyoung Kim](https://mathsci.kaist.ac.kr/~jaekkim/) in KAIST and [IBS Biomedical Mathematics group](https://www.ibs.re.kr/bimag/).

+I am a mathematician by training, I have worked with experimental biologists and doctors.